TampereJS/tamperejs-org/README.md

 Work on any change proposal should be done in a group (mob)

 1. Form a group (mob) of 3-5 people to address the issue
-2. Make sure everyone agrees to the definition and the value it is delivering towards the mission
+2. Make sure everyone in the group agrees to the definition and the value it is delivering towards the mission
 3. Come up with solution in 20 minutes or less (does not include implementation), prefer doing over planning

+If the change requires implementation, work on it as a group.
+Document the process after each session to the GitHub issue.

-While doing the above, keep asking if this is the most optimal way of achieving the value described by the the change proposal.
+**Bonus:** While doing the above, keep asking if this is the most optimal way of achieving the value described by the the change proposal.

 ## Modules